Dress and keep the Garden of Eden. In Biblical Hebrew, the verbs are worship and observe. That’s what God desired of Adam.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Dress and Keep Garden of Eden.
+Please use the Social Network links just below to share this information from The Explanation, Dress and Keep Garden of Eden.
 Man Destined to be a Gardener?